anonymous-publication/ML-enabled-system-study/README.md

-This repo contains the appendix/instruments for our paper, "Machine Learning Experiment Management Tools: A Mixed-Methods Empirical Study".
+This repo contains the appendix/instruments for our paper, "Identifying Experimentation in ML/DL Systems on GitHub: An Empirical Study and Mining Heuristics".

 The contents of each folders are listed below: